SecureLink Installer CLI

 Typical Upgrade Workflow

-scp securelink-installer edge-images/*.tar.gz edge@192.168.0.250:/tmp/
+scp securelink-installer agent-mqtt-cli-production.tar.gz edge@192.168.0.250:/tmp/

 Upgrade requires discovery.json to exist.
 Devices provisioned before this feature was introduced must be re-installed with a new token.